FSteak/pythoncoursemkdocs/docs/Setup/Getting Started.md

 the latest version for windows 10/11 is 3.12.2 as of development of this C0URSE

+!!! info
-> Downloading on windows 10 or later is easy as of auto detecting from your browser
+    Downloading on windows 10 or later is easy as of auto detecting from your browser !!! warning
-> Same applies to MacOS but no need to look at your MacOS versions to pick
+    Same applies to MacOS but no need to look at your MacOS versions to pick but i reccoment MacOS Catalina and later

 ### For windows users
 1. For windows 8/8.1/10/11 users: [Python Downloads](https://www.python.org/downloads)<br>